ViaQ/loki-operator/docs/hack_loki_operator.md

 [2] If you get multiple images as options, and you are required to select one of them then select `docker.io/library/golang:1.16`

+[3] The OIDC configuration expects `clientID`, `clientSecret` and `issuerCAPath` which should be provided via a Kubernetes secret that the LokiStack admin provides upfront.

+Each tenant Secret is required to match:
+* `metadata.name` with `TenantsSecretsSpec.Name`.
+* `metadata.namespace` with `LokiStack.metadata.namespace`.

 ## Basic Troubleshooting on Hacking on Loki Operator

 ### New changes are not detected by Loki Operator